 Additionally, physicians have the ability to recommend cannabis for any another chronic medical condition which is severe and for which other treatments have been ineffective.
 Get Your Card

 Driving Under the Influence

-Due to existing federal regulations, the Maryland does not authorize the exporting of medicinal marijuana outside of Maryland’s borders.
-People who transport cannabis across state lines may face steep penalties that are certainly not worth the risk.
+Due to existing federal regulations, Maryland does not authorize the exporting of medicinal marijuana outside of Maryland’s borders.
+People who transport cannabis across state lines may face steep penalties.

 Maryland allows medical cannabis delivery.